belphegor-s/GUI_Python_Pong-Game/README.md

 # GUI Python Pong-Game

 A very basic Pong Game, designed in my free time.
-Although the game element values are not correctly written (I'm not a Gamer :grin:) (**PS: Fork and Change it accordingly in `ball.py` file**)
+Although the game element values are not correctly written (I'm not a Gamer 😁) (**PS: Fork and Change it accordingly in `ball.py` file**)

 # Module Used